 Capture student fluency using the recording tool and Wixie templates with prose and poetry passages for grades K-3.

-Log in and search "fluency" or browse Templates>Language Arts>Reading>Fluency for a few examples, then customize or create your own to meet your needs.
+Log in and search "fluency" or browse Templates>Language Arts>Reading>Fluency for examples from Raggedy Ann Stories (template) and Hey, Diddle, Diddle (template), and more, then customize or create your own to meet your needs.

 The Kinder fluency samples includes space at the top for students to draw a picture about the text, helping you also evaluate comprehension.